Hesperian Health Guides

 Find out if the baby was sick or died.
 If some of her babies died, she may have a problem in her blood called Rh incompatibility.
 Or the deaths could have had other causes.
 Check the mother for high blood pressure, diabetes, anemia, malnutrition, and illness.
 These can all cause death in babies.
 Get medical advice.

-• Some birth defects run in the family.
-Ask about the type of birth defect and if anyone else in her or the baby’s father’s family has that birth defect.
-The next baby may have the same problems.
+• Some disabilities run in the family.
+Ask about the type of disability and if anyone else in her or the baby’s father’s family has had that.
+The next baby may have the same problem.

-• Some defects are caused by illnesses like herpes or rubella.
-If the woman had herpes or rubella in a past pregnancy, it probably will not cause birth defects in this pregnancy.
+• Some disabilities are caused by illnesses like German measles (rubella) during pregnancy.
 Pregnant women should avoid people who are sick.
+If the woman had rubella in a past pregnancy, it probably will not cause disabilities in the baby in this pregnancy.

-• Some birth defects are caused by exposure to toxic chemicals, drugs, or medicines.
+• Some disabilities are caused by exposure to toxic chemicals, drugs, or medicines during pregnancy.

-• Some birth defects are caused by poor nutrition.
+• Some disabilities are caused by poor nutrition during pregnancy.

-• Some birth defects just happen — no one knows why.
+• Some disabilities just happen — no one knows why.

 Did she have a cesarean surgery (birth by operation)?